nmstreethran/notebook/README.md

 # coding

 Welcome to my coding repository!
-This is where I keep all my notes organised for various coding tasks, so that I do not have to search the same thing over and over again.
+This is where I keep all my notes organised for various coding tasks.
 I also store my completed tutorials here.

 I use [VSCodium](https://vscodium.github.io/) (fully open-source alternative to [Visual Studio Code](https://code.visualstudio.com/)) for my coding.
 My custom settings and the extensions can be found in my [gists](https://gist.github.com/nmstreethran).